isaialvarado/squares/README.md

 ## Future Functionality

-I hope to implement the following functionality in the future:
+The following is a list of functionality for future implementation:

 - Allow users to select from a variety of different puzzles